Port Adelaide Football Club: Club history

-1870–1901: Early years
+1870–1901: early years

 Port Adelaide was formed on 12 May 1870 as a joint football and cricket club, created by locals to benefit the growing number of workers associated with the surrounding wharves and industries of Port Adelaide.
 The first training session of the newly formed club took place two days later.
 The Port Adelaide Football Club played its first match against a newly established club from North Adelaide called the Young Australian.
 Prior to 1877, football in South Australia was yet to be formally organised by a single body and as a result there were two main sets of rules in use across the state.
 In an effort to create a common set of rules, Port Adelaide was invited to join seven other clubs in the formation of the South Australian Football Association (SAFA), the first ever governing body of Australian rules football.

 In 1879, the club played reigning Victorian Football Association (VFA) premiers Geelong at Adelaide Oval in what was Port Adelaide's first game against an interstate club.
 It played its first match outside of South Australia two years later, when it travelled to Victoria to contest a game against the Sale Football Club.

 The club won its first premiership in 1884, when it ended Norwood's run of six consecutive premierships.
 It later contested the SAFA's first grand final in 1889, as Port Adelaide and Norwood had finished the season with equal minor round records.
 Norwood went on to defeat Port Adelaide by two goals.
 Port Adelaide won its second SAFA premiership the following year, and went on to be crowned "Champions of Australia" for the first time after defeating VFA premiers South Melbourne.

 As the 1890s continued, Australia was affected by a severe depression that forced many players to move interstate to find work.
 This exodus translated into poor on-field results for the club.
 By 1896, the club was in crisis and finished last, causing the club's committee to meet with the aim of revitalising the club.
 The revitalisation had immediate results, helping Port Adelaide win a third premiership in 1897, one of only four occurrences since 1877 where a team won a premiership after finishing last the previous year.
 Stan Malin won Port Adelaide's first Magarey Medal in 1899.

 During the 19th century, the club had nicknames including the Cockledivers, the Seaside Men, the Seasiders and the Magentas.
-In 1900, Port finished bottom in the six-team competition, which it has not done in any senior league since.
+In 1900, Port finished bottom in the six-team competition, which it has not done in any senior league until 2024.